jacksleight/statamic-bard-texstyle/README.md

 ### Configuring the Stored Values

 By default the class names are saved to your content.
 If you would prefer to save the style keys instead you can change the `store` option to `key`.
-Saving the style key allows you to rename classes without having to update all your content, but it does make you content dependant on the Bard Texstyle configuration.
+Saving the style key allows you to rename classes later without having to update all your content, but it does make your content dependant on the Bard Texstyle configuration.

 ```php
 'store' => 'key',